geotagx/geotagx-hdx-sync/README.md

 HDX has created a series of custom validators.
 Please refer to the file `dataset.json` for an example that includes all the required fields for a dataset and the `resource.json` file for the required fields for a resource.

 You will notice that, in HDX, there are a number of fields that are required.
 For instance, you will need to add a `group` field which refers to a country in HDX by adding the country's ISO 3-letter-code.
+For more information about the HDX metadata, please refer to HDX's [dataset metadata guide](http://docs.hdx.rwlabs.org/providing-metadata-for-your-datasets-on-hdx/).

 ## Usage
 To experiment with the script, do the following: